Juanita Terblanche: Career

 In 1998, Terblanche's father crossed the floor to the Democratic Party and she joined politics as an activist.
-She took part in the 1999 campaign, then won a by-election on the platform of the DP with 76% of the vote.
-By 2001, Terblanche was a Potchefstroom City Councillor alongside her father.
+She took part in the 1999 campaign that brought him to the provincial legislature, then won a by-election on the platform of the DP with 76% of the vote to become the party's only councillor.
+By 2001, Terblanche was again a Potchefstroom City Councillor, having won 82% of the vote in her ward the previous year for the then newly re-christened Democratic Alliance.
 She also held office as caucus chair, and was the North West provincial secretary from 2000 until 2004.

 In 2004, she was elected a member of the National Council of Provinces, where she was best known for passing a 2004 motion censuring Thabo Mbeki for his attitude to rape.
-Later that year, Terblanche was elected as Whip in the NCOP and went on to serve a full term.
-She then became the representative for the constituency of Ventersdorp/Tlokwe (Potchefstroom).
+At the beginning of the term, Terblanche was elected as whip in the chamber.
+During her time in the NCOP, she was temporarily ejected from the upper house for exclaiming in Afrikaans during a session.
+Upon the completion of her term in the upper chamber, she then became the member for the constituency of Ventersdorp/Tlokwe (Potchefstroom) in the National Assembly of South Africa, the country's lower house, in 2009.

 From 2005 to 2006, she served as the first female Counsellor to the Leader of the Opposition, succeeding fellow MP Gareth Morgan.
-In 2009, she was the DA Home Affairs Spokesperson and again served as Whip, this time in the lower house.
+In 2009, she was the DA Home Affairs Spokesperson and again served as whip, this time in the lower house.
+During her time at the Home Affairs department, she debated its then prevalent reputation for corruption and graft, took part in the planning that preceded South Africa's hosting of the soccer world cup in 2010 and gave an interview following the ID card suicide.
+Terblanche also spoke on behalf of her party and constituency in the wake of the murder of white supremacist leader Eugene Terre'Blanche (whom she is not related to).
 In 2011, she was the Democratic Alliance's candidate for mayor of Potchefstroom.
-She was also the constituency leader for Tlokwe when the DA briefly took control of the municipality in 2013.
+She also issued a statement about the spate of farm attacks in South Africa in 2012.
+Terblanche was the constituency leader for Tlokwe from 2004 until 2017.
+As a result, she was serving in this position when the DA briefly took control of the municipality in 2013, a move she championed.

 In June 2014, Terblanche was named as Deputy Spokesperson in the Science and Technology portfolio.
+During her time with the department, her work included debating aspects of the Square Kilometer Array's South African location, South Africa's then gestational Space program, and the South African Indigenous Knowledge preservation and promotion bill.

 In 2014, charges were laid against Deputy Minister for Higher Education Mduduzi Manana for, among other things, "manhandling" Terblanche in a brawl in parliament.